310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% endbubble %}

 {% bubble Tetora %}
 Mm… Yeah, I’m not really good at clearing my thoughts up like that, but I’ll do my best to push forward!
-The black flames are the mark of effort, after all!
+The black flame is the mark of effort, after all!
 {% endbubble %}

 {% bubble Midori smile %}